shachar-bar/ERAG/README.md

 ### This is part of my PhD research project.

-#### To cite any of the contents of this repository, please use the following citation:
+#### To cite any of the contents of this repository, please use the following BibTex block:

 @MISC{SB_ERAG-2026,
 author  = {Bar, Shachar and Sarker, Iqbal H. and Mohsin, Ahmad and Janicke, Helge},